andrasq/node-q-then/README.md

 ## new P( executor(resolve, reject) )

-Create a promise and call the `executor` function.
-The executor will use the provided `resolve` or `reject` functions to settle the created promise (either fulfill with a value or reject with a reason).
+Create a promise and initialize it using the user-provided `executor` function.
+The executor is passed two functions to use to `resolve` or `reject` the new promise (fulfill with a value or reject with a reason, respectively).
 Use the `promise.then` method to add callbacks to be notified when the promise is settled.

-A newly constructed promise is in the "pending" state; it can transition into "fulfilled" with a value or "rejected" with a reason.
-Once no longer pending the state and value of the promise do not change.
+A newly constructed promise is in the "pending" state until it is settled: resolved with a value) or a rejected with failure reason.
+If resolved with a Promise or a thenable the new promise remains pending and will eventually take on the final value and state of the thenable.
+If the executor calls reject() or throws an exception, the new promise will settle into the rejecting state with the reason or throw error.
+Once settled (no longer pending), the value and state of a Promise do not change.

     var P = require('q-then').Promise;
-    var promise = P.resolve(1);
+    var promise = new P(function(resolve, reject) {
+        resolve(123);
+    })
+    promise.then(function(v) {
+        // v => 123
+    })

 ## P.resolve( value )

 Create a new promise that will resolve with the value.
-Value can be a function, a promise (any _thenable_), or some other value.
-Functions are resolved with their return value.
+Value can be any javascript value or a Promise or thenable.
+If a js value, the new promise is resolved with that value.
-Terminal values resolve immediate.
-For thenables the promise will take on the value and status of the thenable when it resolves, either fulfilled with a value or rejected with a reason.
+If a Promise or thenable, the promise will eventually resolve or reject, same as the thenable.

     var promise = P.resolve(123);
-    promise.then(function resolve(value) {
+    promise.then(function(value) {
         // value => 123
     })